How to Make Eco-Friendly, Easy Flower Arrangements At Home

 Katie picks Ingrid Carozzi’s brain about all things floral.

-In a recent live event, Katie chatted with Ellie’s wedding florist Ingrid Carozzi — of Brooklyn’s Tin Can Studios — about a fresh take on flower arrangements.
-These aren’t the standard wedding centerpiece of equal-length white roses that stick upward in a tall, thin vase.
+These aren’t the standard wedding centerpieces of equal-length white roses that stick upward in a tall, thin vase.
 While there’s absolutely nothing wrong with that traditional look (it’s popular for a reason!), Carozzi’s style is — in her own words — painterly.
-Think bright, contrasting colors, varying textures, and stems of different lengths.
+Think bright, contrasting colors and varying textures and heights.
 The result is a show-stopping burst of color that seems to overflow from the vase without looking messy or unkempt.
 Plus, Carozzi cuts down on waste by using tools that do away with the need for floral foam.
 Since foam isn’t a very sustainable material, we’re pretty pumped to learn about alternatives.

 We seriously recommend you watch the entire live tutorial to get a thorough walkthrough, especially if you’re a visual learner.
 However, if you’re low on time, we’ve pulled some of Carozzi’s most useful tips and tricks so that you can still join in on the fun.
 With just some chicken wire, a flower frog, a bit of tape, and your favorite vase or bowl (here’s one of our favorites), you can start on your own floral journey.
 You can use your new skills to decorate for parties, arrange thoughtful gifts, or brighten your space as an exquisitely beautiful form of self-care.
 And if you need a dose of extra inspiration, check out Ellie’s breathtaking wedding trellis.